Ethiopian bushcrow: Conservation

-Changes in the grazing habits of Ethiopia's indigenous peoples following the recent trend of settling in permanent villages have negatively impacted the Stresemann's bushcrow.
+Changes in the grazing habits of Ethiopia's indigenous peoples following the recent trend of settling in permanent villages have negatively impacted the Ethiopian bushcrow.
 While previously grazers left the soil loose and covered in dung to support the bushcrow's prey, this new lifestyle has resulted in overgrazing and soil compaction in some areas.
 The idea of private land ownership has also led to intensive planting of cash crops such as maize.
 The rich soil that the species needs to forage is also prime farming land.
 In the Yabello Wildlife Sanctuary, acacia trees are being collected for firewood, removing the bushcrow's nesting site.
 While protected under law, this sanctuary has difficulties enforcing the law.
 It is believed that between 1999 and 2003 the population of the bushcrow declined by 80%.

-The IUCN Red List of Threatened Species lists the Stresemann's bushcrow as endangered because of its very restricted range and loss of suitable habitat.
+The IUCN Red List of Threatened Species lists the Ethiopian bushcrow as endangered because of its very restricted range and loss of suitable habitat.
 The population seems to be declining rapidly and in 2007 it was estimated that there might be fewer than 10,000 birds remaining.

 Climate change

-Due to its extremely unusual and specific temperature requirements, the Stresemann's bushcrow is considered one of the most threatened birds by climate change; climate change is predicted to reduced its range by 90% by 2070 in even the best-case scenarios (occupied range can often overestimate the number of individuals occupying the range, so the estimated population reduction may be even more than 90%), dramatically increasing the risk of extinction, with worse scenarios leading to total extinction in the wild.
+Due to its extremely unusual and specific temperature requirements, the Ethiopian bushcrow is considered one of the most threatened birds by climate change; climate change is predicted to reduced its range by 90% by 2070 in even the best-case scenarios (occupied range can often overestimate the number of individuals occupying the range, so the estimated population reduction may be even more than 90%), dramatically increasing the risk of extinction, with worse scenarios leading to total extinction in the wild.
 A similar outcome is predicted for the white-tailed swallow (Hirundo megaensis), which shares the same habitat and likely similar requirements, although the estimated range reduction is much lower for the swallow.
 Both species may be the only examples of warm-blooded animals whose range is fully driven by the climate.
-Intensive conservation such as captive breeding and assisted migration may be necessary to preserve the Stresemann's bushcrow.
+Intensive conservation such as captive breeding and assisted migration may be necessary to preserve the Ethiopian bushcrow.
 The birds and their projected decline may be used as indicator species for climate change, allowing them to test the reliability of habitat models for other threatened animals.
 Both may also serve as flagship species for the impacts of climate change on avian diversity in Africa.